nikonji/random1_10/README.md

 ## Build Instructions

-WORKS On any linux distros
+Works on all linux distros

 ## Usage
 Open terminal and type following commands: